repobee/repobee/docs/peer.rst

     ## Task 3
     ### Code style
-    Comments on code style, such as readabilty and general formatting.
+    Comments on code style, such as readability and general formatting.

 Assuming the file was saved as ``issue.md``, we can now run the command specifying the issue like this: